yaelevy/PlagiarismDetection/README.md

 # 🧠 Plagiarism Detection Pipeline

-This repository contains a complete pipeline for detecting potential plagiarism in LaTeX academic papers using Bloom Filters, Siamese BERT, and clustering techniques.
+This repository contains a complete pipeline for detecting potential plagiarism in LaTeX academic papers using Siamese BERT (trained on Pan-Plagiarism Dataset).

 ## 🚀 Training

-We moved the training phase to a compute cluster by:
-- Predefining a corpus dataset on a local machine
-- Uploading it to the cluster
-- Creating a dedicated GPU-enabled training environment

-## 📁 Files Required in Your Home Folder on the Cluster
+## 📁 Files Required in Your Home Folder on the HUJI Cluster

 Ensure the following files exist in your **home folder** (`~/`) on the cluster: